sidney-eliot/3d-artists-handbook/content/organic-and-hard-surface-sculpting-and-modeling.md

 ![[Pasted image 20230608024009.png]]

-- In the `Create > Polygon Primitives` menu one can also directly edit the primitive settings
+- In the `Create > Polygon Primitives` menu, one can also directly edit the primitive settings

 ![[Pasted image 20230608024017.png]]